The Ultimate 2 Days in Seville Itinerary By An Andalusian

 You can look for flamenco venues in Seville that have live performances.
 However, if you want to be taken to the best flamenco venue, book your experience with Get Your Guide.

-By doing this activity, you’ll watch a traditional live flamenco show in a stunning 18th-century building surrounded by orange trees and built on top of a Roman temple.
+By doing this activity, you’ll watch a traditional live flamenco show in a stunning 18th-century building, surrounded by orange trees and built atop a Roman temple.

 Where to stay in Sevilla